borealbirds/WildTrax-dataHarmonization/template/README.md

 ### SURVEY TABLE

-The **SURVEY** attribute identifies protocols, species, abundance, and time of the observations
+The **SURVEY** attributes identify protocols, species, abundance, and time of the observations

 | Values   | Format   | Description   |
 | :------- | :-------------- | :-------------- |